-Meghna Chakrabarti is the co-host of Radio Boston, WBUR’s acclaimed weekday show with a focus both on the news of the day and on broader issues that have an impact on Boston and beyond.
+Meghna Chakrabarti is the co-host of Radio Boston, WBUR’s acclaimed weekday show with that focuses on news, in depth interviews with extraordinary people, and analysis on broader issues that have an impact on Boston and beyond.

 She is also the primary fill-in host for Here & Now, NPR and WBUR’s newly expanded national midday news program.